mttk/mttk.github.io/_pages/about.md

 News
 ======

+**November 2025.**
+- FUR has received an **outstanding paper** award at EMNLP 2025!
+If you haven't yet, read our [paper](https://aclanthology.org/2025.emnlp-main.504/) on using parametric interventions to measure CoT faithfulness!
+- Our work presenting a benchmark investigating the capacity of LLMs to track and model local world states in conversations has been accepted to [AAAI 2026](https://aaai.org/conference/aaai/aaai-26/) as an oral!
+Check out the [paper](https://arxiv.org/abs/2511.13021)!

 **October 2025.**
 - We released a benchmark evaluating whether LLM agents are safe for use in managerial decisions.
 Check out the [[paper & data]](https://technion-cs-nlp.github.io/ManagerBench-website/)!